AishwaryMishra9/FUTURE_AISH_FS_01/spring-portfolio-website-main/README.md

 This is a personal portfolio website built using Spring Boot, Thymeleaf, MySQL, Spring Data JPA, Hibernate, Spring Boot validation, HTML, CSS, JavaScript, and Bootstrap.

-This project is not currently hosted.
-You can access a static version of the site (without the admin features) at: [chaurasia-aditya.github.io](https://chaurasia-aditya.github.io/)

 https://github.com/user-attachments/assets/bab07c1c-1187-4cc6-9d20-63d2e4269a59